 John and Elaine arrived at Athens airport earlier in the day and were met by Sotiris, who spent a little time with them at nearby Mt.
 Immitos, before the main party arrived.
 Butterflies seen included Cleopatra, Balkan Marbled White, Freyer's Grayling, Balkan Grayling, Great Sooty Satyr, Southern White Admiral, Clouded Yellow, Swallowtail and Scarce Swallowtail.
-They then returned to the airport to meet the other guests (who arrived somewhat later than we'd expected due to a flight delay) and once assembled, drove to Delphi and our hotel, run by the charming Vaso, arriving late in the evening.
+They then returned to the airport to meet Julian and the other guests and once assembled, drove to Delphi and our hotel, run by the charming Vaso.